kavia-common/network-management-5556-5684/BackendAPIService/README.md

 1) Configure environment
    - Copy `.env.example` to `.env` and fill in values (prefer MONGODB_URI).
-   - Optionally set `FRONTEND_ORIGIN` to your frontend dev URL (e.g., http://localhost:3000).
+   - Optionally set `FRONTEND_ORIGIN_ALLOWLIST` to include your preview/dev host (e.g., http://localhost:3000).
    - The backend attempts a MongoDB ping on startup and fails fast if connection is not possible.

 2) Install dependencies